 Student Internship Information

-The Internship Office at the Career Planning and Development Center coordinates internships for select EFSC Bachelor’s Degrees, Associate in Science Degrees and Certificates.
+The Internship Office coordinates internships for select EFSC Bachelor’s Degrees, Associate in Science Degrees and Certificates.
 EFSC students should review the list of programs eligible for an internship and follow the Internship Process outlined below.

-Important Note: These steps are the requirements from the Career Center for the actual internship portion of your internship course.
+Important Note: These steps are the requirements from the Internship Office for the actual internship portion of your internship course.
 Instructors may also require their own internship-related assignments throughout the semester.
 Check with your instructor for details and course requirements.

 Steps for Student Internships